 Drivers are issued traffic tickets in Washington DC for a wide range of traffic violations.
 The DC Department of Motor Vehicles (DMV) is the agency responsible for handling minor moving traffic citations within the state.
-Drivers can either pay the DC traffic fines associated with the ticket or they can choose to fight traffic tickets in order to avoid any consequences against their driving record and their vehicle insurance rates.
+Drivers can either pay the fines associated with the ticket or they can choose to fight the tickets in order to avoid any consequences against their driving record and their vehicle insurance rates.
 You also have the option of admitting to the charges with an explanation for purposes of receiving lesser fines and/or penalties.
-Learn how to fight traffic tickets and where to pay traffic tickets in Washington DC by reading the following sections:
+Learn how to fight traffic tickets and where to pay your tickets by reading the following sections.

 Fighting a Washington DC Ticket

 The process of fighting traffic tickets in Washington DC can be initiated by requesting a hearing date through the DC DMV via several methods.
 Regardless of whether you submit your traffic ticket defense request in person, online, by phone or by mail, you must do within 30 days in order to avoid any late traffic fines.
 After the DC DMV Adjudication Services office schedules your hearing date, you can start preparing for your trial before a1 hearing examiner.
 After the defendant and the agency that issued the traffic citation in DC present their cases, the examiner will render his or her decision.
-Drivers whose traffic tickets were dismissed will not be required to pay the fine and their DC driver's records will not be affected.
-If you were found liable for the traffic violation, on the other hand, you will have to pay any applicable fines and submit to the penalties specific to your case.
-To increase your chances of being successful in court, consider hiring a traffic ticket attorney.
-These attorneys can be hired online.
-To be matched with the best attorney for your case, simply send in a picture of your traffic ticket and answer a handful of related questions.
+Drivers whose tickets were dismissed will not be required to pay the fine and their DC driver’s records will not be affected.
+If you were found liable for the violation, on the other hand, you will have to pay any applicable fines and submit to the penalties specific to your case.

 Paying a Washington DC Ticket

 Paying driving fines in Washington DC is a procedure that can be completed online, by mail, by phone or in person.
-Regardless of whether you choose to pay traffic fines online or via other alternative methods, you must complete the process within the first 30 days of receiving the DC traffic ticket in order to avoid paying a double fine.
-Note that, if you choose to provide your traffic tickets payments by mail, you must initiate the procedure at least a week prior to the deadline date in order to ensure that the fine payment arrives on time.
-Learn how to pay a traffic ticket in Washington DC by visiting the "How to Pay Traffic Tickets" page.
+Regardless of whether you choose to pay traffic fines online or via other alternative methods, you must complete the process within the first 30 days of receiving the in order to avoid paying a double fine.
+Note that, if you choose to provide your DC traffic tickets payments by mail, you must initiate the procedure at least a week prior to the deadline date in order to ensure that the fine payment arrives on time.

 Note: Drivers who decide to dispute traffic tickets in DC after paying the fine lose their eligibility to do so at a later date.